Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

 The objective function $L^{l}_{D}$ for the Local-D is defined as follows:

-where $p(\hat{m}, m)$ represents the joint distribution of reconstructed occluded areas $\hat{m}_{i}$ and corresponding ground-truths $m_{i}$. $D^{l}$ and $u$ represent the Local-D and its parameters.
-To make the Local-D distinguish hallucinated occluded areas from real ones, we minimize the loss $L^{l}_{D}$ and update its parameters $u$.
+where $p(\hat{m}, m)$ represents the joint distribution of reconstructed central facial regions $\hat{m}_{i}$ and corresponding ground-truths $m_{i}$. $D^{l}$ and $u$ represent the Local-D and its parameters.
+To make the Local-D distinguish hallucinated facial regions from real ones, we minimize the loss $L^{l}_{D}$ and update its parameters $u$.

 The objective function $L^{g}_{D}$ for the Global-D is defined as follows:

 where $D^{g}$ and $v$ represent the Global-D and its parameters.
 To enable the Global-D to distinguish hallucinated faces from real ones, we minimize the loss $L^{g}_{D}$ and update its parameters $v$.